fancyerii/fancyerii.github.io/_posts/2020-11-16-centos-build-tf-en.md

 sudo yum install git
 ```

 Warning: This rpm source is very very slow.
-It cost me dozens of minutes.
+It costed me dozens of minutes.
 If you are not that patient, you may compile git from source yourself.

 Here is my new git version:
 ```